koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_19_and-a-world-of-tradeoffs-e-g-holding-costs-for-inventory-vs-transportation-are-a-key-example-of-such-tradeoffs.md

-# And a world of tradeoffs – E.g. holding Costs for inventory vs. transportation are a key example of such tradeoffs.
+# Slide 19 of Lecture 1 contains information about And a world of tradeoffs – E.g. holding Costs for inventory vs. transportation are a key example of such tradeoffs.

 # The image in slide 19 of Lecture 1 is a graph with three distinct curves representing costs in relation to order quantity.
 The x-axis is labeled "Order Qty," and the y-axis is labeled "Costs $."